StarPlayrX/bigmac/README.md

 Added Support for macOS Big Sur 11.6.8, "macOS Monterey 12.5 as of 8.13.22

-Because of race conditions during macOS boot with Mac Pros years 2008 to 2012, Open Core Legacy Patcher is recommended and OCLP can compliement BigMac2.
-I will eventually produce a guide on how to make the two products work seamlessly with each other.
-Update: this may no longer be an issue with current versionf of Big Sur and Monterey.
-There may be some issues updating to the proper firmwares.
-Investigating.

 ### For Mac enthusiasts who want to run macOS Big Sur or macOS Monterey on Unsupported Mac hardware.

 ### Bluetooth, WiFi, Handoff possible on Monterey (Mac Pro 3,1 4,1 5,1):